The Low Protein Diet for Kidney Disease: Expert Tips from a Dietitian

 • Eggs

-Additionally, high-protein plant foods such as tofu, legumes and beans may need to be limited as well.
+Additionally, high-protein plant foods such as tempeh, legumes and beans may need to be limited as well.
 It’s not just about the source of protein in your diet; it’s the quantity.

 By cutting out these significantly high protein sources in the diet, you are giving your kidneys a break from dealing with a huge incoming protein load!